costajob/app-servers/README.md

 ##### Concurrency and parallelism
 As expected Crystal does not supports parallelism: only one CPU is squeezed by the server.
-Memory consumption is similar to the other AOT-based languages: very low compared to VM-based/interpreted languages.
+Memory consumption is similar to the other compiled-in-binary languages: very tiny compared to VM and pre-fork based languages.